nadvolod/automation-best-practices-java/README.md

 ### Local environment setup

-Fork then clone the repo

 1. Sign up for a free [GitHub account](https://github.com/)
 2. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
  * Make sure you are logged into GitHub
  * Click the Fork in the upper right of the GitHub.
+ * Give the repo a ⭐ while you're here 🤩
-3. Clone your fork of the repository to your machine.
+3. Clone **your fork** of the repository to your machine.
 Must have [Git installed](https://git-scm.com/downloads)

 ```bash
 git clone URL_OF_YOUR_FORK